wwwllllllll/bcm-wiced-sdk/README.txt

    Real Time Clock  |     N     |     Y     |     N     |     N     |  N  |    N    |    N    |
    -----------------+-----------+-----------+-----------+-----------+-----+---------+---------+

-   * WICED-SDK-3.0.0 Platform Restrictions
+   * WICED-SDK-3.1.0 Platform Restrictions
        STM32F1xx is not yet supported
-       Atmel SAM4S is not yet supported
        Freescale K60 is not yet supported
        BCM94390
          - Powersave for the applications processor is not yet supported
-         - The UART3, SPI Slave, I2S peripherals are not yet supported
+         - The SPI Slave peripherals are not yet supported BCM943341WCD1
+         - WPS is not supported (unreliable)

-   * BCM943362WCD2 Platform Restrictions
+   * BCM943362WCD2 Platform Restrictions (not applicable to WICED-SDK-3.1.0)
        The STM32F103 MCU on this platform only has 64kB RAM and 512kB Flash.
        Many applications that include more advanced networking features will NOT run on this platform!
 Either the application will not fit into Flash, or the application may run out of RAM at runtime and hang.
        Tips to use this platform:
          - Store the Wi-Fi firmware in external serial flash (or use the Wi-Fi firmware inside the Factory Reset image in serial flash)
          - Do not use advanced networking features like TLS & mDNS
          - Do not build applications using debug mode

    * Wi-Fi Powersave (1)
        The WLAN chip requires an external 32kHz sleep clock input during powersave.